mateuszanatta/findaddress/readme.md

     The Postcodes.io API requests, storage (EF Core in memory), and distance computation are handled in the backend (.NET 6 Web API), while the frontend (ReactJS) is responsible to display the information requested.
 </p>

-### A working example for the web service is: http://api.postcodes.io/postcodes/N76RS

 ### ENDPOINTS

 `GET: /GetAddressByPostCode` verifies whether there is a saved address in the in-memory EF Core database.
 If the address was already searched and return it.
 Otherwise, make an API call to [Postcodes.io](http://api.postcodes.io/postcodes/) with the postcode, compute the distance, and save it in the in-memory EF Core database